champion9898973/livello-coding-challenge-project/read.md

           Valid messages are processed and stored correctly:
-          Please find the results at : "~\Livello coding challange\pics of execution\Manual subscribe and publish.png" and logs of invalid at here: "w\livello coding challenge project\invalid_messages.log"
+          Please find the results at : "~\Livello coding challange\pics of execution\Manual subscribe and publish.png" and logs of invalid at here: "~\Livello coding challange\pics of execution\Error messages.png"

 //......................................................................................................................................................//